galeone/galeone.github.io/_posts/2026-01-21-digital-excommunication.md

 From a European perspective, it is clear that we depend too much on US companies, which poses both political and technological problems.

 Politically, it is evident.
 What happened to Guillou is a clear example of how depending on US companies for almost everything is a problem.
-A foreign country being able to excommunicate a person from the world (while they are living in a European state) is unacceptable.
+It shows how a foreign power can use its control over tech infrastructure to target even individuals working for international bodies like the ICC.
+A foreign country being able to excommunicate a person from the world while they are living in a European state is unacceptable.

 Technologically, it is also a problem.
 Every sysadmin knows that a single point of failure is a major flaw in system design.
 The same applies to the internet.